sruthi-kasturi/SQL_Synthea_Analytics/README.md

-# 🏥 SQL Project: In-Depth Analysis of the Synthea Dataset
+# 🏥 Synthea_SQL_Analytics: In-Depth Analysis of the Synthea Dataset

 ## Table of Contents
 1. [Introduction](#introduction)